Donders-Institute/hpc-wiki-v2/docs/tutorials/index.rst

 Linux & HPC workshops
 *********************

-An regular tutorial is held by the TG.
-Hereafter are agenda and presentations of the past tutorials.
+Regular workshops are held by the TG.
+Hereafter are agenda and presentations of the past workshops.

 2020 - 2021
 ===========